mhightower83/BacktraceLog/ReadMe.md

 # GCC build optimizations
 Helpful build options, you can add to your `<sketche name>.ino.globals.h` file.
 Note, these options may create new problems by increased code, stack size, and execution time.

+* [GCC Optimize options](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) `-O0` (default) and `-Og` are none or minimal optimizations for debug builds. `-O1`, `-O2`, `-O3`, `-Os`, `-Oz` offer various release level optimization groups.

+To get a list of active optimizations used in a build try review: [this stackoverflow article for details](https://stackoverflow.com/a/52536637/13145420) - "Modern versions of GCC have the `-fverbose-asm` option that dumps the optimisation options enabled in a comment in the assembly file that you can get by compiling with `-S` or `-save-temps`"

+## `-Og`
+If you have the IRAM and flash space, this optimization option may be very useful when debugging.
+Review details at [GCC Optimize options](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html).
+However, I would also add `-fno-ipa-pure-const` to that selection.

+## `-fno-ipa-pure-const`
+From GCC Optimize options, `-fipa-pure-const` "Discover which functions are pure or constant.
+Enabled by default at -O1 and higher."
+Turning off this optimization revealed the path to some crashing functions.
+This was helpful when debugging a leaf function.

 ## `-fno-optimize-sibling-calls`
 When using the optimization `optimize-sibling-calls` and a function is going to return after a call, the compiler replaces the call instruction with a jump instruction.
 After a crash, there are no tracks left in the stack leading into the crash.